Travel

 B – Paying for lodging

-1 – Travelers may pay for lodging with their own p-card or personal credit card.
+1 – A traveler may pay for lodging with their own p-card or a personal credit card.

-1b – P-card holders may pay for lodging for non-employees as long as there is a valid business purpose and the non-employee is not reimbursed for any expenses.
+2b – A p-card holder may use their p-card to pay for lodging for non-employees as long as there is a valid business purpose and the non-employee is not reimbursed for any expenses.

 C – Staying at a hotel

-1c – Travelers may book rooms directly with the hotel, through the booking tool in Concur, or through the State Travel Office, whichever offers the lowest rate.
+1b – Travelers must book a conference hotel room directly through the hotel, through the booking tool in Concur, or through the State Travel Office—whichever offers the lowest rate.

-2b – If no rooms are available within 300% of GSA rates, travelers must contact the State Travel Office to book a hotel.
+2b – If there are no hotels in the area within 3 times the per diem, the traveler must contact the State Travel Office to book a hotel room.

 3 – Reimbursement for hotels

-3a – If travelers book hotels according to the guidelines in sections C-1 or C-2, travelers are reimbursed the actual cost per night plus tax and mandatory fees.
+3a – If travelers book hotels according to the guidelines in sections C-1 or C-2, travelers are reimbursed the actual cost per night.

 D – Staying at a vacation rental property

-1a – the total cost of the vacation rental is less than or equal to the GSA rates per person (divide the total cost of the vacation rental by the number of travelers and number of days to check if it is within GSA rates); and
+• the total cost per person is within per diem (divide the total cost of the vacation rental by the number of travelers and number of days to check if it’s within per diem); and

 E – Staying with friends or family